 - Frankford Town Park is closed until further notice.

-- Residents can pay water bills or other fees by credit card on the town website; by delivering to the drop slot at the front door; or by U.S. mail to Town of Frankford; P.O.
+- Residents can pay bills and fees by credit card on the town website; by delivering to the drop slot at the front door; or by U.S. mail to Town of Frankford; P.O.
 Box 550; Frankford DE 19945.

 - The Frankford Police Department will remain open but will be taking precautions to ensure the safety of the officer.
 To reach Police Chief Laurence Corrigan, call (302) 542-9866.